✓ Updated May 2026

 Essential Travel Tips

-Book your park entrance tickets and bus tickets to and from Puerto Natales well in advance, especially during peak season (December-February).
-Companies like Bus-Sur and Buses Fernández are popular, and tickets sell out quickly.
-Consider booking a shuttle if you're not renting a car, as it simplifies getting around the park.
+Book your bus tickets from Puerto Natales to Torres del Paine well in advance, especially during peak season (December-February).
+Companies like Bus-Sur and Buses Fernández fill up fast.
+Consider booking a round trip to secure your return spot, as options can be limited leaving the park.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.